aaugustin/django-sesame/README.rst

 Theoretically, django-sesame can provide stateless authenticated navigation without ``django.contrib.sessions``, provided all internal links include the authentication token.
-That increases the security concernes and it's unclear that it meets any practical use case.
+That increases the security concerns and it's unclear that it meets any practical use case.

 In a scenario where ``django.contrib.sessions.middleware.SessionMiddleware``